sodadata/docs/soda-cl/optional-config.md

 * Be sure to add the `:` to the end of your check, before the nested content.
 * If `name` is configured, Soda Core sends the value of `name` to Soda Cloud as the check identifier.
+* Avoid applying the same customized check names in multiple [agreements]({% link soda-cloud/agreements.md %}#2-write-checks).
+Soda Cloud associates check results with agreements according to name so if you reuse custom names, Soda Cloud may become confused about which agreement to which to link check results.

 <br />